cdapio/cdap/cdap-docs/reference/source/http-restful-api/stream.rst

 .. _rest-streams:

-This interface supports creation of a Stream; sending, reading, and truncating events to and from a Stream; and setting the TTL property of a Stream.
+This interface supports creation of a :ref:`Stream; <developer:streams>` sending, reading, and truncating events to and from a Stream; and setting the TTL property of a Stream.

 Streams may have multiple consumers (for example, multiple Flows), each of which may be a